Marpa House – The Future

 • The Zoom session is on a different link than has been used for the regular prayers and practices – please book to receive the dedicated link for Lama Kunga’s visit.

 • There is no parking at Marpa House due to the road closure of Rectory Lane.
-However, parking is available at Ashdon Village School.
+However, parking is available at Ashdon Village School on Saturday and Sunday.

 • Car sharing is advised if possible.
 Local taxi firms are listed here.
 We expect that access to the House via the lane should be possible for dropping people off, but please allow some extra time for your journey.